tryscer/flock/flock-music.md

 ​	"Aha," I say, "my very first show".
 ​	"A greenhorn,” says Eleanore dryly.
 "Well, you know, I myself have been to *dozens* of shows.
 And Cindy, you've been to a handful yourself, right?"
 ​	I wonder at the reason for the obvious slight and quickly find him in the front seat, peering at the map from atop his shades.
 The sweat on his neck glistens in the late morning sun.
 ​	Cindy presses against me.
 I look to my left: Eleanore and Cindy are sitting a foot apart.
 Both are locking sights on Tim.
 It suddenly feels even hotter in the car.
-"Tim, didn’t you say," says Cindy, “it's not the number of shows, it's how *gas* the numbers are.
+​	"Tim, didn’t you say," says Cindy, “it's not the number of shows, it's how *gas* the numbers are.
 Isn't that right, Tim?”
-"That's right, kidd-o”, says Tim, without looking up from his map.
+​	"That's right, kidd-o”, says Tim, without looking up from his map.
 ​	Cindy ventures, "Is the show we're going to… in your opinion, of course…"
 ​	"Well," says Tim, and looks back at Cindy.
-This favor does not go unnoticed with Eleanore. "well, kidd-o… this will be the show of your young life.
+This favor does not go unnoticed with Eleanore.
+"Well, kidd-o… this will be the show of your young life.
 Years from now, when you're… like… forty or something… you'll tell your grandkids all about that show you saw today".
 The sun going through the strands of his orange hair seems to fill me with pleasant tingles.
 ​	"What's their name, pretty?"
 I say.
-I realize what it is I said when everybody, Barry included, turns to look at me.
-"What's their pretty name I mean.
+I realize what it is I said when everybody, Barry included, turns to look at me. ​ ​	"What's their pretty name I mean.
 I mean I bet their name is real pretty".
 I sink into my seat and add: "Um".
-Barry and Tim exchange disgusted, amused looks.
+​	Barry and Tim exchange disgusted, amused looks.
 To my horror, Cindy and Eleanore do the same.
 It seems my catastrophe has reunited them… if only for a moment.
 The next one, Eleanore is saying, “So, Tim, have you been to any of their shows?”
 ​	“Who?”
 I venture.
 “Who are they?”
 ​	“I have both of their singles,” Tim says.
 ​	“So you’ve never seen them live.
 Tsk, tsk.”
 ​	Tim seems confused by Eleanore’s probing.
 “I did listen to them very seriously,” he says.
 ​	“To whom?”
 I say.
-​	Eleanore says, “you know, it’s really not the same thing… Listening to them on your little record player, and feeling the music in your *bare bones*.”
+​	Eleanore says, “You know, it’s really not the same thing… listening to them on your little record player, and feeling the music in your *bare bones*.”
-​	“Music is music, *Eleanore*,” says Tim, hurt.
+​	“I know that,” says Tim, hurt.
+"I've been to shows you wouldn't even believe existed."
 ​	“Who’s music?
 Who?”
 I repeat.
-Eleanore sighs and shoves a torn piece of newspaper in my face: "The Seven-Tops.”
+Eleanore sighs and shoves a torn piece of newspaper in my face: "The Seven-Tops,” she says.
 ​	“They're from *Nashville*,” adds Tim, sounding professional.
-​	The newspaper lists the many ACTS and SHOWS and POINTS OF INTEREST in this year's HENRICO COUNTY FAIR at VIRGINIA’S STRAWBERRY HILL FAIRGROUNDS \- ACHIEVEMENT DAY\! — among them, and circled in red, are the SEVEN-TOPS, to be playing at 2:30 p.m., right after THE PILLARS OF STEAM.
-I imagine a train engine, a huge cloud emanating from its chimney, and a bunch of Israelites following, standing on the roofs of the cars, and I giggle.
+​	The newspaper lists the many ACTS and SHOWS and POINTS OF INTEREST in this year's HENRICO COUNTY FAIR at VIRGINIA’S STRAWBERRY HILL FAIRGROUNDS \- ACHIEVEMENT DAY\! — among them, and circled in red, are the SEVEN-TOPS, to be playing at 2:30 p.m., right after THE STEAM PILLARS.
+The latter name makes me giggle somehow: I think of a train engine, a huge cloud emanating from its chimney, and a bunch of Israelites following, standing on the roofs of the train cars.
 ​	"What's Achievement Day?"
 I ask.
-​	"Now, this is the day set apart for Black businessmen, performers and fairgoers," says Barry from behind the wheel. ​	"It is, also, the reason we're driving there today.”
+​	"Now, this is the day set apart for Black businessmen, performers and fairgoers," says Barry from behind the wheel. ​"It is, also, the reason we're driving there today.”
 ​	“Officially,” Cindy says and winks at me.
 ​	"Black performers?"
 I whisper.
 I feel so rebellious and free that I have half a mind to pull Tim's face to mine and see if he kisses me.
 ​	"That's right, Barry's got a real important job to do," says Cindy.
 "Father sent him on a top-secret mission\!"
 ​	"Quiet, sister", says Barry, not looking too hurt.
 “It’s actually *my* mission.”
 ​	"What's your secret mission, Barry?" asks Tim.
 ​	"He needs to personally inspect every cigarette in the fair\!"
-​	“You talk to me like that," says Barry, "when you have a job.
+​	“You talk to me like that," says Barry, "when you have a *job*.
 And I'm inspecting the cigarette *girls*.
 For Father's company.
 It's my own initiative–"
 ​	"Really, Barry?" says Eleanore.
 "You're to personally inspect each cigarette girl?"
-​	"Not you, too\!"
+​	"Not you, too!"
 ​	The car is loud with howling and laughter.

 *(get your kicks… on route… sixty–)*

 "So, um, Tim," I say.
 "Cindy says you have all the records". ​ ​	“Huh?”
 Tim says.
 “Yeah, I guess I do, kidd-o.
-Bear, what’s that noise?”
+Hey, Bear, what’s that noise?”
 ​	“It always sounds like that,” says Barry.
-“Because, you know, I’m quite an avid music fan myself—“
-“What you do,” says Tim, obviously not to me, “is every month, you take apart the carburetor, right?
+​	“Because, you know, I’m quite an avid music fan myself—“ ​	“What you do,” says Tim, obviously not to me, “is every month, you take apart the carburetor, right?
 And then you take out all the spark plugs and you arrange them on, like, a blanket.
 And take some wire brush and some Gunk fluid, right?
 And you scrub them until they all shine and you are all dirty.
 Then your engine stops sounding like grandma when she’s got a cold.
 Because if your engine runs so rough you’re gonna stall, you hear.”
 ​	“How dirty do I need to get for this to work?” asks Barry.
 I give up on my courting attempts.
 ​	Cindy sees an opening…
 ​	“Tim looks to me like he can fix any engine,” she says and gives him a smile.
 Tim smiles back — Eleanore is perturbed — but Barry runs a blocking pass: